justinnoor/pfhowto/README.md

 ssh root@XXX.XXX.XX.XXX
 ```

-## Step 3 - Beginning our base ruleset
+## Step 3 - Begin the base ruleset

 Let's begin drafting our base ruleset without enabling PF.
 There are two approaches to building a firewall ruleset: 1) default deny, or 2) default permit.
 The default deny approach blocks all traffic, and will not permit any traffic unless it is specified in a rule.
 The default permit approach does the exact opposite.
 It passes all traffic, and will not block any traffic unless it is specified in a rule.
 In this tutorial we will take the default deny approach.